-Daris Moxley and her husband operate a 200-acre-plus LADWP ranch lease in Bishop that has been managed by her family since the early 1930s.
-Today she irrigates only 99 acres of her lease leaving the rest dry as prescribed in her lease agreement with LADWP.
-Over the years she has seen the irrigated portion of her lease property decline in quality due to cutbacks in irrigation allotments that are set by the department.
-Moxley has been one of the few voices from the within the local ranching community to express her concern over LADWP’s current irrigated pasture management policies, which she feels are inadequate.
-Although many Owens Valley ranchers are supportive of their landlord, many refrain from any public criticism out fear of provocation or possibly losing their lease entirely.
+Daris Moxley and her husband operate a 200-acre LADWP ranching lease in Bishop that has been managed by her family since the early 1930s.
+Today, she irrigates only 99 acres, leaving the rest dry as prescribed in her current lease agreement.
+Over the past years she has seen the irrigated portion of her property decline drastically due to irrigation cutbacks which are set by the department.
+Moxley has been one of the few voices from the within the local ranching community to express her concern over LADWP’s current pasture management policies, which she feels do not provide adequate irrigation for healthy pasture.
+Although many Owens Valley ranchers are supportive of their landlord, some refrain from any public criticism out fear of provocation or possibly losing their lease entirely.

-During her interview Moxley recalled how the high the groundwater table was years ago, “When we’d dig post holes we’d go down about five feet and it would be scramble to get your post in before the hole would fill up with water.
+During our interview Moxley recalled, “When we’d dig post holes we’d go down about five feet and it would be scramble to get your post in before the hole would fill up with water.
 Now, this spring, my husband and I were digging a hole and we were down to ten feet and we barely had moist soil—we never got a drop of water!
 This was within four feet of a running ditch.”
-She is greatly concerned that LADWP pumping overdrafts are severely lowering the water table in her area beyond recovery.
+Moxley is greatly concerned over LADWP’s pumping overdrafts and suspects that, if continued, will lower the area’s groundwater table beyond recovery.

 Greg James, “Changing Perspectives on Groundwater Management: The Owens Valley (2002),” Inyo County Water Department website.
 Last accessed 9/8/12.